GoogleCloudPlatform/ai-on-gke/jupyter-on-gke/profiles.md

 The _limit_ if the reousrce sets a hard limit on how much of that resource can the user have.
 The _guarantee_ meaning the least amount of resource that will be available to the user at all times.

-Similar to overriding images, the resources can also be overwritten by using `kubesparner_override`:
+Similar to overriding images, the resources can also be overwritten by using `kubespawner_override`:

 ``` yaml
     kubespawner_override: